AnonymousCoCoNat/CoCoNat/docs/EXPERIMENTS.md

 Do not point `hf` at a generic language-model checkpoint at inference time.
 The adapter verifies the full BIO head and fails rather than treating `LABEL_0` as O.

-## Recommended final-run checks

-1. Confirm `validation_sha256` and `test_sha256` differ.
-2. Confirm `synthetic` is false in every manifest.
-3. Confirm every required baseline has `status: completed`.
-4. Confirm resolved commits/checkpoints and hardware match the experimental setting.
-5. Compare timing only within compatible `timing_scope` values.
-6. Inspect all `invalid_offsets`, parse failures, omitted group members, and null ECEs.
-7. Complete and archive the 100-case human audit.
-8. Re-run from a clean checkout using the recorded commands and commit.